• Skip to primary navigation

 Preparing your head of cauliflower

-• Wash and cut the head.
-Trim off any brown spots from the florets.
+• Wash and trim the head.
+Trim off any brown spots from the florets and outer leaf stems.

 • Cut out the woody center.
 Alternatively, you can cut the head into quarters and then cut out the center.